ttimbers/2015-04-30-SFU/README.md

 ###### Day 2
 Building programs with R  - Andrew MacDonald

-Version Control with Git - James Robinson
+Version Control with Git - James Robinson (2nd projector has been booked from MBB from 12:15-5:00pm)